jmuganga54/Data-Management-using-Stata/README.md

 -Experimenting with Data Management using Stata
 ## Structure

-- `/data_management_with_stata.do`  Dofile which contain all the commands with comments,
+- `/public/dofile.do`  Dofile which contain all commands,
-- `/data` Folder which contains all the data to use as practice data
+- `/public/data` Folder which contains all the data to use as practice data

 ## Dependencies